sahiliamsso/docs/source/operation/intro.md

 Here are some of the reasons we made this change:

  - Memory management: easier to allocate memory per app.
- - Restart: Easier to restart for individual components, without affecting others.
+ - Restart: Easier to restart individual components without affecting others.
 For example, Asimba requires more restarts when certain configuration is updated.
  - Logs: `wrapper.log` was getting too busy.
 It's better to have